JulianeGampe/greedy-gremlin/README.md

 ## Technologies Used

 - [Python](https://www.python.org/) was used as programming language to develop the game.
-- [The Prompt Toolkit library](https://pypi.org/project/prompt-toolkit/) was used to ask for inputs with prompts and offer autocompletion.
-- [The Colorama module](https://pypi.org/project/colorama/) was used to change the foreground color for the three envelopes and thereby provide the user with visual cues.
 - [Gitpod](https://www.gitpod.io/) was used for the developement of the game.
 - [GitHub](https://github.com/) was used to store the code online.
 - [The GitHub Projects Board](https://github.com/JulianeGampe/greedy-gremlin/projects/1) was used to keep track of tasks that are still to do or in progress or see tasks that are already done.
 Although the board was not entirely complete it provided a useful overview.